‘Spare me the Chinese bashing’ – PM Browne - Antigua Observer Newspaper

 Prime Minister Gaston Browne is defending a decision to sell five acres of land to a Chinese developer.

-On Sunday, the Prime Minister confirmed that the government had sold five acres of land valued at $10 per square foot to China Construction to facilitate the building of the company’s Caribbean headquarters at Donovans, located behind the Sir Vivian Richards Cricket Stadium.
+On Sunday, the Prime Minister confirmed that the government had sold the land for $10 per square foot – which equates to just over $2 million – to China Construction to facilitate the building of the company’s Caribbean headquarters at Donovans, located behind the Sir Vivian Richards Cricket Stadium.

-In a Facebook post, which had the design concept for the development attached, the PM said China Construction had been operating in Antigua for over a decade and is responsible for the construction of the airport, new cargo port facilities and several other buildings gifted to the nation by the Asian country.
+In a Facebook post, which had the design concept for the development attached, the PM said China Construction had been operating in Antigua for over a decade and is responsible for the construction of VC Bird International Airport, new cargo port facilities and several other buildings gifted to the nation by the Asian country.

 Several residents questioned the sale of lands to a Chinese entity, but Browne queried the difference between selling a parcel of land to a Chinese developer, compared to one from the US or UK.